rusty-bits/OC-tool/README.md

 to create a debug version...

-create the `config/debug-config.plist` if it doesn't already exist
+create the `config/debug-config.plist` if it doesn't already exist, edit as needed.

-`cp config/SampleFull.plist config/debug-config.plist`
+edit `config/driver.list` with the drivers you want included.

-edit the `config/debug-config.plist` as needed, then
+edit `config/kext.list` with the kexts you want included, then

 `./OpenCore-tool build debug`